 Think it’s impossible to grow your own food in a small space?
 Think again!

-While the average home or apartment won’t suit indoor food plants like citrus, raspberries, bananas, or tomato plants, think instead about growing something much smaller and simpler: like microgreens, for example.
+While the average home or apartment won’t suit indoor food plants like citrus, raspberries, bananas, or tomato plants, think instead about growing something much smaller and simpler: microgreens, for example.

 If you’re a beginning grower, microgreens are a really nice place to start— especially since just about anyone can grow them (yes, even kids can grow them, too).
 They can also help you practice your green thumb if you’re not all that confident with gardening, and bring fresh, healthy food to your family’s table.